SUDAAN

-SUDAAN is a proprietary statistical software package for the analysis of correlated data, including correlated data encountered in complex sample surveys.
+SUDAAN (an acronym for "Survey Data Analysis") is a proprietary statistical software package for the analysis of correlated data, including correlated data encountered in complex sample surveys.
 SUDAAN originated in 1972 at RTI International (the trade name of Research Triangle Institute).
 Individual commercial licenses are sold for $1,460 a year, or $3,450 permanently.

 Current version

 SUDAAN Release 11.0.3, released in May 2018, is a single program consisting of a family of thirteen analytic procedures used to analyze data from complex sample surveys and other observational and experimental studies involving repeated measures and cluster-correlated data.
 It provides estimates that account for complex design features of a study, including: